CivicActions/agile-california/documentation/journal.md

 - Setting up final Demo with users for Wednesday
 - Review of screencasts
 - Work on logo / header
+- Team considered building a periodic reset to site, and elected against, given that a manual reset could be performed as needed and at any time.

 **Day  15: June 8, 2016**